Halsted Street: Near West

-South Side
+South Side and south suburbs

 Here Halsted Street enters Bridgeport, traditionally a working-class Irish, Lithuanian and Italian community, it has been home to five of the city's mayors.
 Continuing south, Halsted passes between the borders of Back of the Yards, which lies to the west side of Halsted from 40th to 55th Streets, and Canaryville, which lies on the east side of Halsted between 40th and 49th Streets.
 Both Canaryville and Back of the Yards historically housed many Union Stock Yards workers.
 The Stockyards themselves were located to the west of Halsted between Pershing (39th) and 47th.
 Further south, Halsted Street passes into Englewood.
 Kennedy-King College has its campus in the heart of Englewood at 63rd Street and Halsted Street.
 Further south, Halsted intersects with 71st Street, which was honorarily named for Emmett Till, a victim of the violence of white supremacy in the United States.
 Just south of 95th Street is the Carter G. Woodson regional branch of the Chicago Public Library.
 Illinois Route 1 begins at Halsted Street's interchange with Interstate 57 (at 99th Street) on the far south side, and follows Halsted through much of its length through the suburbs.

-South Suburbs

 Leaving Chicago and entering the village of Riverdale at the Little Calumet River near 129th St, Route 1 breaks off and is called Chicago Road, then Dixie Highway, ending at the Ohio River, at the border with the state of Kentucky.
 Halsted Street continues through downtown Chicago Heights and crosses the Lincoln Highway.
-The road continues intermittently and ends, marked as Halstead Street, at 287th street north of Beecher, Illinois.
+The road ends at 26th Street at the Chicago Heights–Steger line.
+However, Halsted Street returns at 30th Street and continues south (marked as Halsted Boulevard south of 34th Street) before ending at 37th Street in Steger.